Future Energy Landscapes in action

 The South Downs, renowned for its beautiful rolling chalk hills, might seem an unlikely place for renewable energy development.
 However, our FEL workshops revealed lots of support for sustainable energy solutions in this cherished landscape.

-- Collaborative visioning: Participants appreciated being asked to envision their community’s energy future.
+- Collaborative approach: participants appreciated being asked to envision their community’s energy future.

 This project shows that with the right engagement approach, even communities in sensitive landscapes can become enthusiastic supporters of renewable energy.